Which Style Guide Should Authors Use: Chicago, AP or MLA?

 The Chicago Signature Rules

 Em dashes without spaces.
-The long dash appears tight against the words it connects.
-"The weather turned cold—colder than anyone expected—and stayed that way for weeks."
+Chicago sets em dashes tight against the words around them: "The weather turned cold—colder than anyone expected—and stayed that way for weeks."
 Not "cold — colder than anyone expected — and stayed."
-Clean and crisp.

 Headline-style capitalization.
-Chapter titles, section headings, and captions use headline style: "The Night the Power Went Out."
-You capitalize the first word, the last word, and everything in between except articles (a, an, the), conjunctions (and, but, or), and short prepositions (in, on, at) unless they start or end the title.
+Chapter titles, headings, and subtitles usually use headline style: "The Night the Power Went Out."
+Capitalize the first and last word, plus the main words in between.
+Articles, coordinating conjunctions, and short prepositions normally stay lowercase unless they begin or end the title.

 Dialogue and the Human Voice

-American quotation style puts periods and commas inside closing quotation marks.
-"I'll see you tomorrow," she said.
-The comma goes inside the quotes even when logic suggests otherwise.
-Question marks and exclamation points follow sense: if the whole sentence asks the question, the mark goes outside.
-"Did she say 'I'll call you tomorrow'?"
-But if the quoted material asks the question, the mark goes inside.
-She asked, "Will you call me tomorrow?"
+In American style, periods and commas usually go inside closing quotation marks: "I'll see you tomorrow," she said.
+Question marks and exclamation points depend on meaning.
+If the whole sentence is the question, the mark goes outside: "Did she say 'I'll call you tomorrow'?"
+If the quoted words are the question, the mark goes inside: She asked, "Will you call me tomorrow?"

-Interior thoughts get italics when rendered as direct thoughts: What am I doing here? he wondered.
-Or they stay in roman type when described: He wondered what he was doing there.
-Both work.
-Choose based on how close you want readers to feel to the character's mind.
+Interior thought can be handled in more than one way.
+Direct thought often appears in italics: What am I doing here? he wondered.
+Indirect thought stays in roman type: He wondered what he was doing there.
+The choice depends on how close you want the reader to feel to the character's mind.

 Citations: Two Paths, One Destination

-Notes-Bibliography uses footnotes or endnotes plus a bibliography.
-Perfect for humanities writing, biography, narrative nonfiction, and any book where you quote extensively or need to provide context beyond basic attribution.
-The notes let you add commentary, cross-references, and detailed source information without cluttering the main text.
+Notes-Bibliography uses footnotes or endnotes, usually with a bibliography.
+It is common in humanities writing, biography, narrative nonfiction, memoir, and books where you need room to explain sources without interrupting the main text.

 A typical note looks like this: David McCullough, 1776 (New York: Simon & Schuster, 2005), 45.